 The Clore Duffield Foundation, Julia and Hans Rausing, Rena and Sandro Lavery, Lindsay and Sarah Tomlinson, Susan and John Burns, Kenneth and Susan Green, Doug and Ceri King, the Fonteyn Circle and The Royal Opera House Endowment Fund

-Thanks to the Taylor Family Foundation and The Gerald and Gail Ronson Family Foundation Schools’ Matinees for their generous support of the Schools Matinee performance on Tuesday 31 March.
+The Taylor Family Foundation and The Gerald and Gail Ronson Family Foundation Schools’ Matinees for their generous support of the Schools Matinee performance on Tuesday 31 March.

 Welcome performances are generously sponsored by